kreynoldsf5/pyASEexercises/README.md

 # ASE Python Exercises

 Python is an extremely common language throughout organizations -- but especially with Network Operations (NetOps) teams.
 Before these exercises are attempted, you should have completed the provided Python training from [Code Academy](https://www.codecademy.com/learn/learn-python-3).
+These exercises focus on making HTTP requests and manipulating response data using the Python _Requests_ library.
+NetOps Python uses commonly involve interacting with

 ## [Overview](./pyOverview.md)